keithrbennett/keithrbennett.github.io/_posts/2018-04-08-clipboard-text-processing.md

 ### Extending Your Text Editor with pcopy/pbpaste

-It got more interesting when I realized that these utilities open any GUI application up to the possibility of using scripts and command line utilities for processing their text.
+Things got more interesting when I realized that these utilities open any GUI application up to the possibility of using scripts and command line utilities for processing their text.
 Admittedly, this is not a new idea; Vim and Textmate, for example, have this feature built into their software; but being able to use the clipboard enables this for _all_ text editors.

 I recently moved this blog from WordPress to Jekyll and Github Pages.
 I used the Wordpress to Jekyll Exporter plugin which, among other things, converted the HTML text to markdown format.
 The conversion was imperfect and I had to do some cleanup.
 There were 134 <pre> blocks like this: